The eta function and eta invariant of $\mathbb{Z}_{2^r}$-manifolds: Introduction

-where $\pm$ is a sign depending subtly on $\g$, and $f(B)$ is the number of irreducible factors of the characteristic polynomial of $B$ depending on $r$ and $n$ (see \eqref{fb}).
+where $\pm$ is a sign depending subtly on $\g$ and $f(B)$ is the number of irreducible factors of the characteristic polynomial of $B$ on $\Z[x]$ (see \eqref{fb}).
+This gives an easy and direct way of computing the invariant.
+We give some examples to illustrate the method.

-\sk Next, in Section \ref{sec.family}, we introduce an infinite family $\mathcal{F}$ of orientable $\Z_{2^r}$-manifolds of dimensions $n=4h-1$, $h\ge 1$, each having integral holonomy representation.
-In Theorem~\ref{teoH1} we compute the first (co)homology groups over $\Z$ and $\Z_2$ of $M\in \mathcal{F}$.
+Next, in Section \ref{sec.family}, we introduce an infinite family $\mathcal{F}$ of orientable $\Z_{2^r}$-manifolds of $\dim n=4h-1$, $h\ge 1$, each having integral holonomy representation.
+In Proposition \ref{teoH1} we compute the first (co)homology groups over $\Z$ and $\Z_2$ of $M\in \mathcal{F}$.
 This allows us to get the $\eta$-invariant of $M$ (and hence $\eta(s)$, by \eqref{generaletas} and \eqref{generaleta0}) in topological terms; namely

 We also posed some queries, see Questions \ref{q1}, \ref{q2} and \ref{q3}.